 Easily visualize and analyze data and statistics about the U.S. government and political process with U.S. Political Stats.
 Users will discover a wealth of carefully-databased content including comprehensive election returns, congressional floor votes, Supreme Court decisions, plus presidential performance and economic indicators, as well as diverse demographics.

-Major United Nations legal publications, including United Nations Treaty Series, the League of Nations Treaty Series, the Monthly Statement of Treaties & International Agreements, UNCITRAL Publications, UNIDIR Publications, the United Nations Legislative Series.
+Major United Nations legal publications from HeinOnline, including United Nations Treaty Series, the League of Nations Treaty Series, the Monthly Statement of Treaties & International Agreements, UNCITRAL Publications, UNIDIR Publications, the United Nations Legislative Series.

 Treaties and international agreements entered into by members of the United Nations and registered with the Secretariat are included in this searchable database.
 Full text of the treaties is available in the section labeled United Nations Treaty Series.
 In addition to the certified texts, this collection provides status information on the treaties and other related material.
 The League of Nations Treaty Series is also included.